yaya-labs/Facial_recognition_LLM/README.md

-# LLM with Face Recognition
+# LLM with Facial Recognition

 A conversational system  that integrates face recognition capabilities with LLMs.
 The system remembers people it interacts with and maintains conversation history for each recognised face.